joseph-hellerstein/docstring_expander/README.md

             default: 100

-The keyword arguments in the expansion are those in the base plus those in includes minus those in excludes.
+The keyword arguments in the expansion are those in `base` plus those in `includes` minus those in `excludes`.